ateamsystems/bmt/README.md

 BASE_ZPATH="zssd/vms"
 ```

-Where zssd is your preferred base ZFS.
+Where `zssd` is your preferred ZPOOL, and `vms` is a standard dataset.

 ### Init